OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 * Encourage use of stress management techniques to deal with frustration
 * Allow the presence of a support animal
 * Allow telephone calls during work hours to doctors and others for needed support
-* Use a mentor or supervisor to alert the employee when his/her behavior is becoming unprofessional or inappropriate
+* Use a mentor or supervisor to alert the employee when their behavior is becoming unprofessional or inappropriate
 * Assign a supervisor, manager, or mentor to answer the employee's questions
 * Restructure job to include only essential functions during times of stress
 * Refer to counseling and/or employee assistance programs (EAP)